xAwakenDeveloper/Andromeda-Discord-Bot/README.md

 You can reset Andromeda configuration on your Discord server using the ``/reset`` command.
 We recommend doing it before kicking the bot from the server for e.g.

 ---

+## Important notice

+Please read the following message below.

+> [!WARNING]\
+> The bot will most likely not be online all the time, and the periods of inactivity may be quite long if it happens.
+> We are not responding to feedback about bot's inactivity.
+Keep that in mind!

+---